halloverden/symfony-jwt-authenticator-bundle/README.md

 HalloVerdenJwtAuthenticatorBundle
 =================================

-This bundle provides an JWT authenticator for Symfony applications.
+This bundle provides a JWT authenticator for Symfony applications.
 It's using [PHP JWT Framework](https://github.com/web-token/jwt-framework) for parsing and validating the JWT.

 ## Installation